Seattle's Child

 Photos by Michelle Kuhns

-5 fun, pretty NW waterfall hikes to take with kids
+5 short NW waterfall hikes to take with young kids

-Washington is teeming with waterfall hikes, and it can be overwhelming trying to find just the right one that is kid-friendly and for all adventuring levels.
+Washington is teeming with waterfall hikes, and it can be overwhelming to find a good one that is kid-friendly and suitable for all adventure levels.

 waterfall hikes with kids